Skip to content

 Recent studies have suggested that this species should be separated from other tits due to differences in their mitochondrial DNA cytochrome B sequence data as well as physical characteristics such as morphology.

-They inhabit coniferous forests of North America between Alaska’s Aleutian Islands all the way down to northern Mexico.
+They inhabit coniferous forests of North America between Alaska’s Aleutian Islands down to northern Mexico.

-The diet of these birds consist mainly on insects but they are also known to eat seeds and berries at times.
+The diet of these birds consists mainly of insects but they are also known to eat seeds and berries at times.

 Also Featured In: Chickadees BirdsMost Common Winter Birds